aassilva/uav_map_construction_sharing/mult_uav/README.md

 # UAV Map Construction Sharing

-This package presents the software solution for simulating search and task execution applications using multiple UAVs.
-In the proposed scenario, marks are placed on the ground where the UAVs searchers perform a search mission to identify them and then assign the tasks to the UAVs workers, responsible for performing these identified tasks.
+This package presents the software solution for generating and sharing dynamic maps between UAVs and server.

 ## Installing dependencies